TLeonardUK/ds3os/README.md

 - [x] Steam ticket authentication.
 - [x] Master server support for loader (show available servers).
 - [x] WebUI for server showing gameplay statistics / allowing admin control.

-Future roadmap:

-- [ ] Sharding support.
+- [x] Sharding support.
 So we can have a single server and people can shard off their own game instance on it.
 Much simpler for end-users, less tech-support required.

+Future roadmap:

 - [ ] Client-side mods dictated by server configuration (eg. Raising player limit, anti-cheat, reduce invasion cool downs, change params, etc).
-- [ ] Regulation file distribution.
-- [ ] Anticheat (potentially we could do some more harsh checks than FROM does).
+- [ ] Better Anticheat (potentially we could do some more harsh checks than FROM does).

 # Will this ban my account on the retail server?
 DS3OS uses its own save files, as long as you don't copy ds3os saves back to your retail saves you should be fine.